 Pulling on a limited banner gives you a 50% chance to obtain the 6★ currently on the rate up, while the remaining 50% chance is split among the standard 6★ operators and any operators from the previous two limited banners (if available).

-So, upon hitting 80 (65+) pulls on a limited banner, there is a 50/50 chance to result in the limited unit on the rate-up.
+So, upon hitting 80 (65+) pulls on a limited banner, there is a 50/50 chance of getting the limited unit on the rate-up.
 However, making 120 pulls on a limited banner regardless of the outcome on first hard pity will grant you the rate-up operator, once only.

 This basically means that if you really want to be 100% certain that you will get that unit, you shouldn't pull unless you have those 120 pulls ready.
 However, if you're willing to accept the 50/50, making 80 pulls on a banner will grant you the highest possible amount of 6★ units (and their copies) no matter the outcome.